Principal Investigator

 |

-Prof. Bil Clemons (CV Sep 2025)
+Prof. Bil Clemons (CV Jan 2026)

 Arthur and Marian Hanisch Memorial Professor of Biochemistry Post Doc, Harvard Medical School (2001-2005) Advisors: Tom Rapoport & Stephen Harrison Ph.D.
 Biochemistry, University of Utah (2000) Advisor: Venki Ramakrishnan Visiting Student, MRC-LMB, Cambridge, UK (1999-2001) B.S.
 Biochemistry, Virginia Tech, Blacksburg, Virginia (1995) x1796, clemons@ |

-Professor Bil Clemons received his PhD from the University of Utah working under professor Venki Ramakrishnan.
-During this time he spent two years as a visiting scientist at the Laboratory of Molecular Biology in Cambridge, England.
-The most notable achievement during his graduate work was that he was part of the team that solved the first atomic resolution structure of a small ribosomal subunit.
-This work led to a fundamental understanding of the translation of the genetic code and provided molecular details of the mechanism of a number of antibiotics.
-He then took a post-doctoral position at Harvard Medical School working for professors Tom Rapoport and Steve Harrison.
-During this time, he solved the structure of the ubiquitous protein translocation channel.
-This membrane protein structure allowed for a clear model of how this fundamentally important complex could perform its unique function.
-Arriving at Caltech in 2006, the Clemons Lab has continued its focus on structurally characterizing important biological systems.
-Bil’s favorite amino acid is proline.
+Bil Clemons is the Hanisch Memorial Professor of Biochemistry at Caltech and the Scientist in Residence at the Chan Zuckerberg Initiative (CZI).
+He received his PhD from the University of Utah, where he worked under Prof. Venki Ramakrishnan.
+During this time, Prof. Clemons spent two years as a visiting scientist at the Laboratory of Molecular Biology in Cambridge, England.
+A notable achievement during his graduate work was his contribution to the team that solved the first atomic resolution structure of the small ribosomal subunit, which facilitated a fundamental understanding of the translation of the genetic code and earned a Nobel Prize for his advisor.
+Following that, he became a Damon-Runyon Cancer Research post-doctoral fellow at Harvard Medical School, working under Profs.
+Tom Rapoport and Steve Harrison.
+During this period, he elucidated the structure of the ubiquitous protein translocation channel.

 Staff